 - Catch a ferry to the city’s greenest island, Djurgården

 - Rummage the vintage stores in creative Södermalm

 - Taste Sweden’s national dish at a meatballs restaurant

 Read More: How to Spend 48 Hours in Stockholm

-This city of canals is one of the most beautiful cities in Europe and the center is a UNESCO World Heritage site (dating from seventeenth century).
+This city of canals is one of the most beautiful cities in Europe and the center is a UNESCO World Heritage site and is also one of my favourite cities in the world.
 The relaxed atmosphere and friendly locals make it a great place to unwind.
-Known for its artistic heritage, elaborate canal system and narrow houses with gabled facades, legacies of the city’s 17th-century Golden Age.
-Its Museum District houses the Van Gogh Museum, works by Rembrandt and Vermeer at the Rijksmuseum, and modern art at the Stedelijk.
-Cycling is key to the city’s character, and there are numerous bike paths.
+Known for its heritage, canal system and beautiful narrow houses, built across the city in the 17th-century Golden Age.
+Make sure you dedicate a day to museums, as there are so many to choose from in the Museum District, including the Van Gogh Museum, the Rijksmuseum, and the Stedelijk.

 - Exploring the 165 canals